-One of the Rioja pioneers was Marqués Camilo Hurtado de Amézaga, who built in 1860 on his 200-acre estate, a Bodega Bordeaux-style and vines from the Bordeaux planted.
+One of the Rioja pioneers was Marqués Camilo Hurtado de Amézaga (1827-1888), who built in 1860 on his winery a Bodega after Bordeaux model and vines from the Bordeaux planted.
 After phylloxera invasion In the middle of the 19th century, many French winegrowers emigrated to this area and gave French viticulture a boost.
 In 1902, a royal decree was made with the definition of origin for the Rioja wines and a labeling rule.
 A Control Council founded in 1926 was given the task of limiting the Rioja area, supervising the issue of a "guarantee seal" and protecting the name of Rioja.

 In 1953, the Control Council of the Denomination of Origin Rioja was founded, based on organoleptic samples and analytical Investigations check whether the wine meets the strict regulations.
 In 1991, a ministerial decree gave the region of origin Rioja the attribute "calificada" (qualified) and thus made it the first highest Spanish quality level DOCa,

 The name derives from the river Oja (Rio Oja).
 The over 100-kilometer long area lies on both banks of the Ebro and on the slopes of the adjacent hills.
 There is a mild climate with short summer and beautiful autumn.
 The traditional form of education is the bush-shaped En Vaso ( gobelet ), but is getting more and more the wire frame education.
 The huge area of Rioja is subdivided into three sub-zones, which also differ in soil conditions and wine quality; the best is Rioja Alta: